artack/DOMQuery/README.md

 DOMQuery
 ========

- DOMQuery is a PHP library that allows to easily traveling and modify the DOM
+ DOMQuery is a PHP library that allows to easily traverse and modify the DOM